~ Add your light to the sum of light ~

 NESTS + DENS

-There are settings like urban heron or seabird rookeries or particular situations where photography can be done safely.
+There are some settings like urban heron rookeries, or carefully protected private or public sites, where photography of wild families can be done safely.

 NATURAL LIGHT